Top Six Adoption Services and Where to Find Them

 If you do choose to pursue adoption, your relationship with that adoption specialist should continue throughout the adoption process.
 She or he she should get to know you, your goals for your adoption, your dreams for your child, and more, and should do everything possible to offer the counseling and support you will need during this emotional time.

 Some agencies offer 24/7 support as well, meaning you may contact your adoption specialist at any time of the day, on any day of the week, when you need them most.
+When you work with an adoption agency, you will have guidance and support through every step of the process.
+Adoption specialists can provide you with:

 - Help determining if adoption is right for your family